 Doctor warns of possible fourth wave if Ontario reopens too soon after third

-For the second day in a row, Ottawa’s top doctor, Vera Etches, is warning Ottawa residents about rising cases in the capital.
+For the second day in a row, Ottawa’s top doctor, Vera Etches, is warning Ottawa residents about rising COVID-19 cases.

 Ottawa set another daily case record Sunday with 370 cases reported.
-It’s the third record in as many days.
+It’s the third record in as many days, following Ontario's own records on both Friday and Sunday.

-Ottawa, today we are reporting 370 more people testing positive for COVID-19.
-I am urging everyone to stay home.
-If you must go out for essential purposes wear a mask and keep 2M distance.
-We must lower the curve together.— Dr. Vera Etches (@VeraEtches) April 11, 2021

 “Unfortunately, I don’t think we’ve crested in the third wave yet,” infectious diseases expert and member of Ontario’s Vaccination Task Force Dr. Isaac Bogoch said.